gri-gus/decohints/README.eng.md

 ### Specifying an output type in a decorator with parameters

-❗️This method only works in decorators with parameters.
+❗️This method only works in decorator functions with parameters

 If you specify the `Callable` type from the `typing` module for the result of the decorator with parameters, then the behavior will be the same as using `decohints`.